 We were not able to get a comment from the President’s press office.

 The political pushback against LGBT rights reached a peak in March 2017, when the Moldovan Parliament launched a legislative initiative that would classify homosexuality as “sexual perversion”.
-The initiative were similar to the Russsian law against “gay propaganda” that were enacted in 2013.
+The initiative was similar to the Russsian law against “gay propaganda” that was enacted in 2013.
 The Moldovan initiative did not succeed.

-When it comes to professional and social integration into the Moldovian society, minorities like the LGBT community can face great difficulties, according to the psychologist Ștefan Popov.
+When it comes to professional and social integration into the Moldovan society, minorities like the LGBT community can face great difficulties, according to the psychologist Ștefan Popov.